masc-ucsc/docs/docs/pyrope/03-bundle.md

 ## enums

 Enums use the familiar tuple structure, but there is a significant difference.
-The following case generates a enum compile error because the enum entries shadow existing variable entries.
+The following case generates an enum compile error because the enum entries shadow existing variable entries.